Scottsbluff/Gering swim team places fourth overall in McCook quadrangular meet

 Nguyen and Janecek were both third in the 200 IM (2:39.63) and the 100 breast (1:19.26), respectively.

 Woolsey was second in the girls 100 fly (1:17.46).
-She also teammed with Bowles, Elliota Selzer and Alissa Morales to place third in the 200 medley relay.
+She also teamed with Bowles, Elliota Selzer and Alissa Morales to place third in the 200-medley relay.

 The team of Woolsey, Morales, Bowles and Alison Miller was third in the 400 relay (4:45.16).